peteroupc/peteroupc.github.io/colorgen.md

 [HSV](https://en.wikipedia.org/wiki/HSL_and_HSV)  (also known as HSB) is a color model that transforms RGB colors to make them easier to manipulate and reason with.
 An HSV color consists of three components, in the following order:

 - _Hue_ is an angle in radians and is 0 or greater and less than 2&pi; (from red at 0 to yellow to green to cyan to blue to magenta to red).
-- _Saturation_, the distance of the color from gray and white (but not necessarily from black), is 0 or greater and 1 or less.
+- A component called "saturation", the distance of the color from gray and white (but not necessarily from black), is 0 or greater and 1 or less.
 - A component variously called "value" or "brightness" is the distance of the color from black and is 0 or greater and 1 or less.